cardano-foundation/cf-georgian-wine-resolver/verification-scripts/README.md

 **Note:** The current script is against our production mainnet, so this example needs to be updated.

-Bottles found on Scantrust will have a `Supply Chain Data Txid` of `d01d61ee9d03bfad686c2cd8779aec21087bb30c08967f1c59662bf8e3776c5a` and a `Supply Chain Data Batch Info` of either `1#0` or `1#1` as the winery ID is 1, and it is an array of length 2 (zero-indexed).
+Bottles found on Scantrust will have a batch index associated with the Supply Chain Transaction of either `1#0` or `1#1` as the winery ID is 1, and it is an array of length 2 (zero-indexed).

 #### CID
 Firstly lets verify the CID - which can be found in the transaction metadata and is:  `zCT5htkeEgtiRKiGnCddhHqu4mKn22NkmyjrHtR7j7V8Yx6URmXM`